-Among Giants and “Bucket List” Hikers in a Dryer Rainforest
+Among Giants and “Bucket List” Hikers in a Drier Rainforest

 Two of our three visits to Olympic National Park in the 1970s—not yet wilderness—were dominated by wet weather.

-First was March 1977 during my visit to David in Corvallis, Oregon (attending graduate school) where I would move permanently after we married May 28.
-We drove four hours to closest trailhead in the park and started out with heavy packs filled with steak and salad fixings for a “gourmet hike.”
-The trail was snowy; vegetation dripping with moisture.
-After a few miles snow slogging, we camped but could not start a fire to cook dinner.
+First was March 1977 during my visit to David, then in graduate school in Corvallis, Oregon, where I would move permanently after we married May 28.
+We drove four hours to closest park trailhead and started out with heavy packs filled with steak and salad fixings for a “gourmet hike.”
+The trail was snowy, vegetation dripping with moisture.
+After a few miles of snow slogging, we camped but could not start a fire to cook dinner.
 Hungry and cold, we slogged back out and found a rental cabin to cook our steaks!

 Our next trip during coastal dry season missed the rain; from our photos we hiked along high ridges maybe from Dosewallips River.
 I recall 3000-foot climbs between rivers and ridges.

-Reminiscent of 1970s visits, we had some coastal foggy days and finished our last morning in a brisk rainstorm—but most of our 21 hiking days were sunny and clear or partly cloudy.
+Reminiscent of 1970s visits, we had some coastal foggy days and started our last morning in a brisk rainstorm—but most of our 21 hiking days were sunny and clear or partly cloudy.

-Olympic National Park is 95 percent wilderness—876,000 acres in Daniel J. Evans Wilderness designated in 1988, largest in the state.
-We hiked briefly in Buckhorn, one of five national forest wilderness around park.
-More than 3 million people visit the Park annually; most are day hikers.
+Olympic National Park is 95% wilderness—876,000 acres in Daniel J. Evans Wilderness designated in 1988, largest in the state.
+We hiked briefly in Buckhorn, one of five nearby national forest wilderness areas.
+More than 3 million people visit the park annually; most are day-hikers.

-Visit statistics for total trip (including 4 nights at 2 supply stops): 23 days, 200 miles at 2.0 miles per hour with 350 feet average elevation change per mile.
-Although our Garmin 65s GPS did not work well under dense canopy (lost signal and inflated stopped time), it seemed distance was recorded ok, elevation seemed reasonable, but miles per hour was inflated so it was modeled from previous data (contact us if curious).
+Visit statistics for total trip (including four nights at two supply stops): 23 days, 200 miles at 2.0 miles per hour with 350 feet average elevation change per mile.
+Although our Garmin 65s GPS did not work well under dense canopy (lost signal and inflated stopped time), it seemed distance was recorded okay; elevation seemed reasonable, but miles per hour was inflated, so it was modeled from previous data (contact us if curious).

 click here to jump to short summary at end of article; at to read rest of the article, click “show more” below